Seismic networks operated by ECGS

-LuxSNet currently consists of twelve broadband seismic stations.
+LuxSNet currently consists of thirteen broadband seismic stations.
 The broadband stations are equipped with Streckeisen STS-2 (station WLF), Guralp CMG-3ESPC and Nanometrics Trillium Compact sensors.
 All data from LuxSNet are transmitted in real-time to the ECGS data center located in our office building in Walferdange using a cellular network system.
 Some of the sites were first used in a temporary deployment carried out in collaboration with the Karlsruhe Institute of Technology (KIT) in the framework of the project LUXBB.
-All these sites have now been re-occupied with long-term deployments of ECGS-owned instruments.
+These sites have now been re-occupied with long-term deployments of ECGS-owned instruments.

 The Kivu Rift Region Seismic Network (KivuSNet)

 The Kivu Rift region lies in the bordering region between the Democratic Republic of the Congo (DRC) and Rwanda in central Africa.
 This region is home to two of Africa’s most active volcanos, Nyiragongo and Nyamulagira, and threatened by an extraordinary combination of natural hazards (volcanic eruptions, earthquakes, landslides, etc.).
 Despite a scientifically unique setting and high hazard level, very limited and intermittent monitoring infrastructure existed in the region until recently, largely due to recurrent conflicts and ensuing the difficult working conditions in the area.